zhimiaoli/Sublime.Markdown2Clipboard/README.md

 3. after edit your markdown text,right click in the edit area,choose`Copy Markdown as HTML`

 ##How to use it
+when editing a markdown file,just right click anywhere in the edit area.and choose `Copy Markdown as HTML`
 ![how to use it](http://i.imgur.com/wSoJO.png)

 ##Feature